Skip to content

 Usage

-Required for documents that will be used in legal proceedings or need to be recognized by governmental institutions.
+Required for documents that will be used in legal proceedings or need to be recognised by governmental institutions.

 Officially Certified/ Accredited Translators

-Officially certified or accredited translators are recognized by professional bodies or governmental institutions for their expertise and accuracy in translation.
+Officially certified or accredited translators are recognised by professional bodies or governmental institutions for their expertise and accuracy in translation.

 Qualification